 Cape Town cops nabbed in police 'trap' after extortion attempt

-Two Cape Town police officers are facing extortion charges for allegedly demanding thousands of rands from a motorist they accused of performing an indecent act with a minor.
+Two Cape Town police officers are facing extortion charges for allegedly demanding thousands of rand from a motorist they accused of performing an indecent act with a minor.

 They also allegedly threatening to post pictures of him on social media.